NormanTUD/MayhemMonkey/README.md

 mayhemmonkey.install_faulty()

-with open("test.txt", "w") as f:  # 50% Chance that it'll fail
+with open("test.txt", "w") as f:  # 50% Chance that it'll fail.
+Error rate for specific function overrides general error of group
     f.write("Hello world!")

 print("This should be printed.")  # 30% it'll fail because it's in the group "io"